|

 population due to its unique British heritage.
 Protestantism arrived in British

-Anglican Cathedral was the first Protestant church constructed in the Central American
+Anglican Cathedral became the first Protestant church constructed in the Central American

 region in 1815.